IndustryNav: Exploring Spatial Reasoning of Embodied Agents in Dynamic Industrial Navigation: IndustryNav

 where $C_i$ denotes the number of collisions, identified by checking whether the agent’s position changes after executing a \texttt{forward} action, and $F_i$ represents the total number of \texttt{forward} actions in the $i$-th run.
 A lower CR value indicates safer navigation, demonstrating the agent's ability to effectively avoid obstacles.
 This metric provides an intuitive measure of the agent’s spatial awareness and collision-avoidance capability, complementing the SR, DR, and AS metrics that focus on goal-reaching efficiency.
 In dynamic industrial environments, where moving objects and workers frequently alter the navigable space, a low CR reflects the agent's capacity to adapt its trajectory in real time, ensuring safe and reliable operation.

 \textbf{Warning Ratio (WR).} CR can detect whether collisions occur, but it does not reflect potential risks that occur before collisions happen.
 To address this, we propose the WR metric, which quantifies near-collision risks based on depth information.
-Specifically, we employ the Depth Pro method~\cite{bochkovskiydepth} to estimate depth maps from egocentric images, where each pixel value represents the distance to the nearest obstacle.
+Specifically, we leverage the raw depth maps provided by the Unity engine, where each pixel value corresponds to the Euclidean distance from the sensor to the nearest obstacle.
 As shown in \cref{fig:warning_detection}, we then define a region of interest (ROI) along the agent’s forward path to detect potential hazards.
 If any pixel within the ROI has a depth value smaller than a predefined threshold, the frame is marked as a warning state.
 The WR is defined by:

 where $W_i$ indicates the number of warning states in the $i$-th run.
 A lower WR value implies that the agent can maintain a safer distance from surrounding objects, reflecting stronger spatial perception and proactive risk avoidance.
 When combined with the CR metric, WR offers a more comprehensive evaluation of the agent’s safety behavior, capturing both actual collisions and potential near-miss events that occur during navigation in dynamic industrial environments.